We Fund the Change You Want to See

 All members of the community are invited to submit proposals for funding from the Inclusiveness Initiatives Fund.
 The report of the Presidential Commission on Diverse Community (September 2005) recommended that such a fund be established to generate and support a variety of initiatives designed to enhance “the role diversity plays in our work environment, our community, and especially in the curricular and co-curricular dimensions of our students’ education.”
 We encourage you to read (or reread) the Report of the Commission.

 Proposals will be reviewed twice each semester by the Multi-Cultural Community and College Life Committee.
 Students, staff, and faculty may submit proposals.
 We encourage proposals that emerge from or will work across multiple perspectives.
 See below for more review criteria.
-There are two deadlines for projects taking place spring 2014: November 4, 2013 and February 17, 2014.
-The deadline for projects taking place fall 2014 is April 7, 2014.
+The deadline for projects taking place Fall 2014 is October 15, 2014 There are two deadlines for projects taking place Spring 2015: November 12, 2014 and February 17, 2015.

 For the current 2013-14 academic year, proposals have been awarded funding between $300 and $1,500.
 Projects that were funded last year are available for viewing.